 Fabrics were used to enhance the over-the-top elegance of the furniture.
 With all of the smooth surfaces and modern forms in an Art Deco room, upholstery should be a soft and sumptuous compliment.
 Leather, velvet, and satin were traditional choices.

 Look for upholstery and curtain fabrics in solid colors, keeping period patterns (geometrics, animal prints, and graphic florals) to a minimum.
 Many upholstered pieces and pillows featured beautiful examples of passementerie, or trimmings, such as tassels, fringe, and gimp.

 Keep in mind the importance of form when selecting accessories.
 There are still many examples of Art Deco glass figurines, sculptures, and vases out there to choose from.
-If you can't afford the real deal, opt for reproductions or modern pieces that have that “Deco” look.
+If you can't afford the real deal, opt for reproductions or modern pieces with that “Deco” look.

-There are a number of wonderful reproduction posters and prints from the era.
-Just keep artwork to a minimum – it’s better to use a couple of large scale prints or posters versus a number of smaller pieces of wall art.
+There are several wonderful reproduction posters and prints from the era.
+Just keep artwork to a minimum—it’s better to use a couple of large-scale prints or posters versus several smaller pieces of wall art.
 And be sure to incorporate wall mirrors into your Art Deco interior.

 Art Deco Design Tips

 - Use a stylized scalloped mirror in your design scheme.

 - Incorporate streamlined furniture—with curves!